“Negativity is mind pollution. They gave us a mystery? We’ll give them a solution!”Daphne in Grand Scam from Be Cool, Scooby-Doo!

 - Eat more veg and less meat and dairy, pay for better quality not more quantity.

 And plant a tree.
-Planting in them in your garden can be a long and anxious task – we had an apple tree that struggled to grow, then finally it fruited (just the one apple) before getting broken in half.
-We thought it was a goner, but fed it and watered it, and after a couple of years it fruited like crazy last year, though it’s still very short.
+It’s a journey.
+We had an apple tree that struggled to grow, then finally it fruited (just the one apple) before getting broken in half.
+We thought it was a goner, but fed it and watered it and propped it up, and after a couple of years it fruited like crazy last year, though it’s still very short.
 Still, it’s getting there, and so will we if we all try.